Tours and programs

 General introducton ot the Fort Chambly followed by a free visit of the exposition rooms.

-Accompanied by a costumed heritage presenter, discover this fortification.
+Accompanied by a a guide in period costume, discover this fortification.
 Visits start in the centre of the courtyard.

 Duration: 45 minutes